emanuele-f/PCAPdroid/paid_features.md

 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/firewall_block.jpg" width="250" />
 </p>

 The block rule will be applied both to the active connections and to the new connections.
 A *ban* sign helps you identify blocked connections.
-You can easily review all the blocked connections by tapping the filter icon in the action bar and appying a "Blocked by firewall" filter.
+You can easily review all the blocked connections by tapping the filter icon in the action bar and appying a *Blocked by firewall* filter.
 You can unblock a connection by long pressing it and choosing *unblock* from the context menu.
-You can review and delete the blocking rules from the blocklist tab as explained below.
+You can also review and delete the blocking rules from the blocklist tab as explained below.

 From the left drawer, you can access the firewall settings and status.